Taking the Train – Rinko Bags

 There are two types of rinko bag, those that require removing of both wheels removed (and consequently makes the bike smaller) and those that require on the front wheel removed.
 Removing only the front wheel makes packing and unpacking the bike faster but also protects the rear derailleur from damange.
 All train companies accept both types of Rinko Bag.

 Most people who bring their bike from abroad arrive at the airport with their bicycle in a box.
-Taking your bike on the train while still in the box is fine but most rail operators have a rule that the maximum size of luggage that can be brought into the train of the sum of all dimensions being 250cm and some train companies do measure the boxes. (the author has had the Haneda Airport Keikyu staff measure their bicycle box so some staff will measure it.)
+Taking your bike on the train while still in the box is allowed but most rail operators have a rule that the maximum size of luggage that can be brought into the train of the sum of all dimensions being 250cm and some train companies do measure the boxes. (the author has had the Haneda Airport Keikyu staff measure their bicycle box so some staff will measure it.)

 Also be mindful that it may be very difficult to find a place on limited express trains to put the bike box that won’t be in the way for other passengers. (on regular trains it should be easy to be out of the way of the other passengers)